HugoDaniel/hugodaniel.com/content/posts/2020-12-11-cleaning-up-for-shape-the-pixel.md

 +++
-title = "Cleaning up for Shape The Pixel" description = "Taking a look back into the work that was done for Grid Generator and rethink how much of it will actually go into 'Shape The Pixel'.
-Most technical parts remain the same but there are also a lot of things that will be removed because of the new product shift." date = 2020-12-11 extra = { place = "Lisboa", author = "Hugo Daniel", social_img = "/images/NerdyCliddy.png",modules = ["modules/cliddy.js", "cliddy-mascot.js"] }
+title = "Cleaning up for Shape The Pixel" description = "Taking a look back into the work done for Grid Generator and rethinking how much of it will go into 'Shape The Pixel'.
+With this new product shift, the core technical parts are going to remain the same while a lot of things are going away." date = 2020-12-11 extra = { place = "Lisboa", author = "Hugo Daniel", social_img = "/images/NerdyCliddy.png",modules = ["modules/cliddy.js", "cliddy-mascot.js"] }
 +++